Brian E. Daley: Background and education

 Daley was born in 1940 in Orange, New Jersey, United States.
 He attended the Jesuit St. Peter's Preparatory School and did his first undergraduate degree at Fordham University, where he received a B.A. in cursu honorum in Classics in 1961.
 Daley was the first Fordham alumnus to receive a Rhodes Scholarship, which he used to read Literae Humaniores (also known as "Greats") at Merton College, Oxford.
 While there, he was tutored by the philosopher J. R. Lucas.
 He obtained a B.A. at Oxford in 1964 and entered the Society of Jesus the same year.

 After receiving a licentiate in philosophy (Ph.L.) at Loyola Seminary in Shrub Oak, New York in 1966, Daley pursued theological studies in at the Sankt Georgen Graduate School of Philosophy and Theology in Frankfurt, Germany, where he worked as a research assistant to Aloys Grillmeier, a Jesuit priest who would go on to be named a Cardinal by Pope John Paul II in 1994.

 Daley was ordained a priest on 25 July 1970 and completed a licentiate in theology (Lic. theol.) in 1972.
-From 1972-1978, Daley pursued a D.Phil. at Campion Hall, Oxford under the supervision of Henry Chadwick.
+From 1972 to 1978, Daley pursued a D.Phil. at Campion Hall, Oxford under the supervision of Henry Chadwick.
 He defended his thesis, entitled "Leontius of Byzantium: A Critical Edition of his Works, with Prolegomena," in 1978.
 His examiners were Kallistos Ware and Lionel Wickham.